blukatdevelopment/UnchainedWorldsOld/gm_tools/adventures/WallsOfSanctuary/cast.md

 An elven engineer woman who is an expert in lost tech.
 She is quirky, sarcastic, and likes novelty.

+## Ian Hutala
+A human guard captain in the town of Shosa.
+He is no-nonsense and cares greatly about the safety of his town.

+## Reverend Konsta Kauppi
+A gentle elven woman with bright white hair matching the color of her robes.
+She will preach about the light.
+Often says the following:
+"May the light shine through you."
+"By the great light!"
+"Mercy of the great light upon you."
+"What light do you bring me today?"
+"What light may I shed for you today?"

+## Mith
+A spadetail woman with an actual spade tail, horns, and black irises.
+She is friendly, but spunky.

+## Ces
+A spadetail woman with red, leathery skin, a forked tongue, and sharp teeth.
+She is flirtatious, speaks with a slight hiss.

+## Binzari
+A spadetail woman with wings, horns, and red skin.
+She is softspoken and curious about the world.
+She is apologetic and has a stutter.

 Aleksandra Pekkanen
 Alma Reijonen
 Hilda Hyvärinen